The Home Grown Food group are involved in a variety of initiatives:

 This project is about making the most of one’s local resources, reducing waste, eating fresh fruit and connecting with your community.
 We were particularly inspired by a fellow Transition initiative in North London.
 They produced an excellent video, ‘Shaking the tree’, that encapsulates the idea:

-A presentation at a recent open meeting about the benefits of fruit harvesting and how it can work in St Albans can be found here: Fruit Harvesting Initiative
+A presentation about the benefits of fruit harvesting and how it can work in St Albans can be found here: Fruit Harvesting Initiative

 One of our Transition members has undertaken fruit harvesting training and will gladly explain further.